quixio/quix-docs/docs/cli/cli-add-transform.md

 # Add a transform

-Now add a transform using the CLI:
+Now add a transform using the CLI.
+In you project directory run the command:

 ```
 quix local app create starter-transformation
 ```

 This creates a starter transformation for you.
 Alternatively, you could type `quix local app create` and then interactively select the starter transform.
-You saw an example of this when adding the demo data source.
+You saw an example of this interactivity when adding the demo data source.
 You can call the transform `transform`, or any other name you like.

 ## Modify the transform code